Andrew-Smirnoff/Andrew-Test-Docs/docs/utilities/layout.md

 ---

 Congratulations, you have successfully uploaded a file to D2L.
 If you have any confusion in the lingo here check out our [Glossary](https://andrew-smirnoff.github.io/Business-Comm-assignment/docs/glossary/).
-If you had troubles, please visit [Troubleshooting section](https://andrew-smirnoff.github.io/Business-Comm-assignment/docs/troubleshooting/).
+If you had troubles, please visit our [Troubleshooting section](https://andrew-smirnoff.github.io/Business-Comm-assignment/docs/troubleshooting/).